 - These places, also known as "radioactive hotspots," pose significant health risks to anyone who ventures near them.

 Exposure to radiation is a part of everyday life.
 Going outside exposes you to low levels of ionizing radiation from the sun, and you can't even eat some foods without exposing yourself to radiation (albeit in tiny quantities).

-But you should probably thank your lucky stars that you don't live anywhere near any of these most radioactive places on the planet.
+But you should probably thank your lucky stars that you don't live near any of these most radioactive places on the planet.

 What are the most radioactive places on Earth?